 Taxes can be confusing and intimidating, but they don’t have to be.
 With the right resources, you can file your taxes online or in person with ease.
-In this blog post, we’ll discuss the pros and cons of filing taxes online versus in person – so you can make an informed decision that’s best for your situation.
+In this blog post, we’ll discuss the pros and cons of filing taxes online vs. filing taxes in-person – so you can make an informed decision that’s best for your situation.

 3. Cost of Filing Taxes Online